 Hawaii

 Hawaii’s Administrative Rules do not indicate a specific CNA staffing ratio.
-Nevertheless, they do indicate that sufficient nursing personnel are required to meet resident needs.
+Nevertheless, they indicate that sufficient nursing personnel is required to meet resident needs.

 Idaho

-Source: Idaho Administrative Rules 16.03.02 Skilled Nursing Facilities and 16.03.22 Residential Assisted Living Facilities.
+Source: Idaho Administrative Rules 16.03.02 Skilled Nursing Facilities.

 Illinois